elatov/elatov.github.io/_posts/2013-06-16-rhcsa-and-rhce-chapter-9-system-logging-monitoring-and-automation.md

 We can see the last login for each user that exists on the system.
 We can see some system users were never logged in, which is expected.
 We can also check out currently logged in users, from <a href="https://access.redhat.com/site/articles/1907" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://access.redhat.com/site/articles/1907']);">this</a> RHEL Forum:

-> To quickly check who is currently log in on the server and the programs they are currently running, run the &#8216;w&#8217; command.
+> To quickly check who is currently log in on the server and the programs they are currently running, run the 'w' command.
 This command would also show how they are logged in, if they logged in remotely and the current time, how long the their login session has lasted.
-Alternatively, you can use the &#8216;who&#8217; command.
+Alternatively, you can use the 'who' command.
 Here is how each looks like:

     [root@rhel1 ~]# w
      16:47:40 up 34 min,  1 user,  load average: 0.00, 0.00, 0.00